Isabella Lövin

 Isabella Lövin (born 3 February 1963) is a Swedish politician for the Green Party.
 She served as Minister for International Development Cooperation from 2014 to 2019, as Minister for the Environment from 2019 to 2021 and as honorary Deputy Prime Minister of Sweden from 2016 to 2021.
 She led the Green Party as co-spokesperson from 2016 to 2021, sharing the task with Gustav Fridolin (2014-2019) and Per Bolund (2019-2021).

 An author and journalist by profession, Lövin served as a Member of European Parliament (MEP) from the 2009 election until becoming cabinet minister in October 2014.
 Her area in the European Parliament was fisheries questions.
 Lövin has been awarded with Stora Journalistpriset for her work in the field of journalism, particularly her articles about fishery.

 On 26 August 2020, Lövin announced her resignation from politics altogether.
 She will remain in office until a new spokesperson is appointed in 2021.

 Early life and education

-Lövin is the daughter of artist Björn Lövin.
+Lövin was born in Helsingborg as the daughter of artist Björn Lövin.
 She studied film studies, political science, sociology and Italian at Stockholm University.
 She also studied at the University College of Film, Radio, Television and Theatre.